boticon

 So how important is this?
 Carpet area is an important metric to consider when evaluating a property's value since it directly impacts the amount of living space you will have.
 Understanding the carpet area of a property is particularly important when comparing different properties to find the one that best meets your needs.

-What is the Built-Up Area?
+What is Built-Up Area?

 The built-up area is the total area of a property that includes the carpet area plus the space occupied by walls.
 It's the sum of all areas enclosed by the outer walls of a property, including the carpet area.